Math modelling major

 Evaluation: continuous monitoring and final written exam

 The purpose of this course is to deepen some notions of functional analysis that can be encountered in the study of mathematical models of biological problems.
-Cite for instance the notions of:
+For instance:

 - Banach spaces.
 The notion of norm on a vector space.
 Convergent sequences and notion of Banach space.
 Fixed point Theorem.

 - Examples in finite dimension.
 Completeness.
 Notion of compactness and the link with closed and bounded subsets.
-Illustrations in biology : research of optima.
-Behavior of recurrent sequences.
+Illustrations in biology : problems of optima.
+Behavior of recursive sequences.
 Fixed points of discrete dynamical systems.
 Stability/instability of a fixed point.

 - Examples in infinite dimension.
 Examples of classical functional spaces.
 Spaces of continuous functions on a compact set, C(K,Rn), H1([0,1]), spaces of periodic functions.
 Linear continuous operators.